urbanware-org/nomen/readme.txt

     Requirements

         In order to use Nomen, Python 3 (version 3.2 or higher recommended) must be installed.
-Compatibility with earlier versions is possible, but not guaranteed.
+The project may run on earlier Python versions, but compatibility is not guaranteed.

     Usage